kananniftiyev/mulcan/README.md

 ﻿# ⚙️ Mulcan

-Mulcan is a lightweight abstraction library for Vulkan, designed to simplify the creation and management of Vulkan objects while maintaining the flexibility and performance of the Vulkan API.
-It provides an intuitive interface to abstract away low-level Vulkan details, enabling developers to focus on building high-performance graphics applications.
+🌋 Mulcan is a lightweight 3D renderer built on Vulkan.
+It streamlines the process of rendering high-performance graphics by handling core Vulkan setup and rendering tasks, while keeping the flexibility and control developers need for custom rendering workflows.

 # Technologies used